Does Patreon Accept Temporary Email?

 - If you plan to make payments on Patreon, your credit card provides identity verification regardless of the email used.

-- Update to a permanent email before subscribing to paid tiers, as you will need to receive payment receipts and membership notifications.
+- Update to a permanent email before subscribing to paid tiers, as you'll need to receive payment receipts and membership notifications.

 - Temporary email works best for browsing free content and following creators without payment commitment.